Brian Lee, born in Busan South Korea (부산 싸나이) moved to New Zealand with his family in 1994.

 Following the success of the quartet, Mt Roskill Grammar school offered Brian a conductor's position for the 1st ever barbershop chorus of Mt.
 Roskill Grammar School.
 The first ever MRGS Chorus won the Auckland regional competition and was invited to compete at the national level but the group unfortunately couldn't afford to get to national convention during that first year.

-So the 2nd year, determined to give the boys an opportunity to get to the national finals, Brian decided to do this with no payment, and donated everything he made from conducting back to the school so MRGS was able to attend the national convention.
+So the 2nd year, determined to give the boys an opportunity to get to the national finals, Brian decided to do this with no payment, and donated everything he made from conducting back to the school which help MRGS to attend the national convention.
 They won the national champion Gold medal for 3 years consecutively after that.

 MRGS Boys Chorus